 Words and art have been my passion all my life, but the world of numbers left me cold.
-After of life time of being intimidated by numbers, I'm falling in love with math again.
+After a life time of being intimidated by numbers, I'm falling in love with math again.

 If you, or anyone you know is intimidated by numbers, find a copy of this book and settle in for a delightful spin on the world of math!

 to help others see and cherish the beauty,